intel/container-experience-kits-demo-area/ons/README.md

 The Userspace CNI supports both OVS-DPDK (http://www.openvswitch.org/) and VPP (https://fd.io/), which are both opensource userspace projects based on DPDK (https://www.dpdk.org/).
 This tutorial uses VPP as the vSwitch (see configuration below, Line 6), but Userspace CNI also supports OVS-DPDK.

+In this tutorial, we will create the following:
 ![VPP Demo](images/Userspace_CNI_Demo.png)

 On the host, the configuration for the Userspace CNI is as follows: